NicOudart/PyBWE/docs/PyBWE.md

 * Only the In-phase component (real part of the spectrum) is measured, the Quadrature component (imaginary part of the spectrum) is reconstructed by Hilbert transform.

 * Two targets in free-space are seperated by 5 cm, slightly below the radar's free-space resolution.
-These targets generate echoes of equal amplitudes in the radar's signal, or complex sine-waves in the measured spectrum.
+These targets generate echoes of given complex amplitudes in the radar's signal, or complex sine-waves in the measured spectrum.

 * The measured spectrum is corrupted by a white-noise of standard deviation 10X smaller than the complex sine-waves' amplitudes.